Skip to content

 • King of Prussia and Bucks County corridor — newer suburban subdivisions with original-builder asphalt now in the replacement window.
 Common job: full tear-off plus impact-rated upgrade.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Philadelphia homeowners
+How we connect Philadelphia homeowners

 Network contractors in the Philadelphia metro carry Pennsylvania Home Improvement Contractor (HICPA) registration — required for residential work above the state contract-value threshold — New Jersey Home Improvement Contractor registration for South Jersey work, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For Philadelphia-city work, we route only to contractors with documented L&I filing history.